meltwater/mlabs-http/docs/README.md

   - `method`
   - `data` (on success) or `err` (on fail)
       - Must contain `statusCode` and `timings` properties.
-      - May contain `fromCache` property.
+      - May contain `isFromCache` property.

 ### Handlers